Accelerating iterative solvers via a two-dimensional minimum residual technique: Proposed method and its convergence analysis

 and

 Consequently, the assumption \eqref{eq11} is equivalent to

 The above condition holds, if either $\| \tilde{M}^{-1}\tilde{N}\|<1$ or $\| \hat{M}^{-1}\hat{N}\|<1$.} \end{rem}

 We conclude this section by commenting that no explicit formula is available for determining the optimum value of the parameter $\alpha$ in the MRHSS method.
-The best value of $\alpha$ is problem-dependent and is usually determined experimentally, limiting the effectiveness of the method.
-In contrast, the TSTMR method does not need to set any free parameters.
+The best value of $\alpha$ is problem-dependent and is usually determined experimentally, limiting the effectiveness of the method, see the numerical experiments in \cite{Yang2,Yang}.
+In contrast, our implementation of the TSTMR method does not need any free parameters, see Subsection \ref{sub4.1} for more details.